More sophisticated is not always better: comparison of similarity measures for unsupervised learning of pathways in

 In this work, we evaluate the performance of different similarity measures for the unsupervised classification of sets of protein-ligand unbinding trajectories into pathways based on ligand-protein contact distances as input features.
-As a set of measures with varying complexity and numerical demands, we utilize Euclidean conPCA distances,\cite{Taenzel24} Wasserstein and Procrustes metrics\cite{Yuan17}, as well as DTW.\cite{Ray24} We apply all measures to a benchmark set of trajectories from enforced unbinding simulations of the streptavidin-biotin complex\cite{Cai2023} with known ground truth of unbinding pathways.
-Employing both constant velocity constraint-based targeted MD\cite{Schlitter1994} and harmonic restraint-based steered MD\cite{Isralewitz01} simulations, we investigate the applicability of the similarity measures to different biasing protocols with varying coupling between bias and system.
-To rule out observational bias from only investigating a single protein-ligand complex, we then extend the investigation to simulations of an A\down{2a} receptor-inhibitor complex.\cite{Segala2016,Taenzel24} For this system, we furthermore compare the potential of mean force along the identified pathways to a reference free energy obtained by dissipation-corrected targeted MD.\cite{Wolf18,Taenzel24}
+As a set of measures with varying complexity and numerical demands, we utilize Euclidean conPCA distances,\cite{Taenzel24} Wasserstein and Procrustes metrics\cite{Yuan17}, as well as DTW.\cite{Ray24} We apply all measures to a set of trajectories from enforced unbinding simulations of the streptavidin-biotin complex\cite{Cai2023} with known ground truth of unbinding pathways.
+As we herein have defined unbinding pathways beforehand in the pulling protocol, this dataset constitutes an excellent benchmark for pathway separation approaches.
+Employing both constant velocity constraint-based targeted MD\cite{Schlitter1994} and harmonic restraint-based steered MD\cite{Isralewitz01} simulations, we investigate the applicability of the similarity measures to different biasing protocols\cite{Henin2022} with varying coupling between bias and system.
+To rule out observational bias from only investigating a single protein-ligand complex, we then extend the investigation to simulations of an A\down{2a} receptor-inhibitor complex.\cite{Segala2016} As we identified ligand-membrane peptide contacts to discriminate between possible pathways in this system in an earlier study,\cite{Taenzel24} we hereby check if the investigated distance measures are suitable to reveal mechanistically relevant pathways.
+We furthermore compare the potential of mean force along the identified pathways to a reference free energy obtained by dissipation-corrected targeted MD.\cite{Wolf18,Taenzel24}